Red Rock, Oklahoma: History

 In 1886, the Atchison, Topeka and Santa Fe Railroad built a line through what would become Noble County.
 The land around the railroad crossing of Red Rock Creek still belonged to the Otoe-Missouri reservation, but Rufus N. Dunagan operated a trading post there.
 A post office named "Magnolia" opened at the trading post in March 1890.
 The name was changed to Red Rock in June 1892.
 A Santa Fe train was robbed by the Dalton Gang in this locale on June 1, 1892.

 On April 26, 1991, a large F4 tornado touched down within one mile of the town.
 The tornado was rated F4 because of the minimal damage that occurred.
-But the tornado held the record for the highest recorded wind speed of 270 mph until the Bridge Creek, Oklahoma tornado of May 3, 1999, in the 1999 Oklahoma tornado outbreak, which had a wind gust of 318 mph.
+But the tornado held the record for the highest recorded wind speed of 270 mph until the Bridge Creek–Moore tornado of May 3, 1999, in the 1999 Oklahoma tornado outbreak, which had a wind gust of 318 mph.